-Lana smiled and ignored his offer. ‘…To answer your question, sir,—I have something for you that will, without doubt,’ Lana leaned forward for effect and looked deep into his eyes, ‘persuade the Americans to unconditionally remove much of the trade embargo on your country; and that, I’m sure you will agree, would be worth billions of dollars to Iran.’
+Jamal smiled and ignored his offer. ‘…To answer your question, sir,—I have something for you that will, without doubt,’ she leaned forward for effect and looked deep into his eyes, ‘persuade the Americans to unconditionally remove much of the trade embargo on your country; and that, I’m sure you will agree, would be worth billions of dollars to Iran.’

 The next cupcake the ambassador was about to devour never reached his mouth. ‘… You are a mad woman?’ he snarled.

 ‘Do I look like a mad woman, Ambassador?’
-Lana asked, coolly.
+Jamal asked, coolly.

 ‘…There is nothing you have, young lady, that would persuade the Americans to do such a thing—so please—do not waste my time any further.’